 The Interactive Session

 The interactive portion of the session will be held in the same room as the spotlight talk and will begin immediately after the last spotlight talk.
 It will last 35 minutes.
 You will present at the allocated space as shown below, which corresponds to the order in which you spoke in the spotlight talk.
 For example, if you were the first speaker you will present at TV booth #1 (denoted as speaker 1), and if you were the third speaker you will present at TV booth #3 (denoted as speaker 3).
 Each booth will be equipped with a 40” TV and shelf to place your laptop, with both HDMI and VGA connections available.
+It is recommended that your slide size for the interactive session is in widescreen (16:9) ratio to fit the 40” TV screens, and not standard (4:3) ratio as for the spotlight talk.
 Please bring your own laptops and any adapters required.

 At least one of the paper authors must be available at the assigned space to present their paper during the entire interactive session.
 If you have more than one author for your paper, then we recommend you have both authors at your interactive station.
 This allows one author to walk around and talk to other authors of the other papers while the second author presents the work.
 If there are people waiting to talk to you, limit your discussion with any one attendee.
 Schedule a time later to get together to discuss in more detail.